Ways to Give

 A gift of life insurance can be a significant future gift at a very affordable present cost.
 You may not be able to make a significant contribution now, but it is a great way to leverage future tax benefits to make a larger gift than you ever thought possible.

 Donors may name the West Vancouver Foundation as the owner or beneficiary of a new or existing life insurance policy.
-Tax receipts are given for either the cash surrender value of an existing policy, or for premiums paid.
 This is one of the most popular "planned giving" vehicles.
 Because there are several options available, please talk to your professional advisor for help in making this gift.

 A donor may place cash or property in a trust that pays annual income to you (or another beneficiary) for life.
 After your death, the remainder of the trust transfers to the foundation, and is placed in a charitable fund that you have selected.
 You receive income tax benefits the year you establish your trust.